We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A neti pot is a popular home-based treatment for nasal congestion.
-If you’re experiencing upper respiratory congestion or recovering from nasal surgery, you can buy a neti pot and use a store-bought or homemade solution to irrigate your nostrils.
+If you’re experiencing upper respiratory congestion or recovering from nasal surgery, you can buy a neti pot and use a store-bought or homemade solution to irrigate your sinuses and nostrils.

 This procedure can clear out mucus and temporarily restore ease of breathing.
 A neti pot is considered safe as long as you follow safety guidelines and use the device as directed.

 Use the neti pot in a room with a sink.
+You can also try using it in the shower to wash the mess away after.

 - Add the saline solution to a clean, dry neti pot.